 What Is a Trust Fund?

-A trust fund is a legal entity that holds property or assets on behalf of another person, group or organization.
-It is an estate planning tool that keeps your assets in a trust managed by a neutral third party, or trustee.
-A trust fund can include money, property, stock, a business or a combination of these.
+A trust fund is a legal entity that holds property or assets on behalf of another person, group, or organization.
+It is an estate planning tool that keeps your assets in a trust managed by a neutral third party or trustee.
+A trust fund can include money, property, stock, a business, or a combination of these.
 The trustee holds onto the trust fund until the time comes to pass the assets on to your chosen recipients.

 Trust funds provide for more control and specificity than a will does.
-This is because when you die, your will becomes public record and there’s not always a guarantee your wishes will be met.
+This is because when you die, your will becomes a public record and there’s not always a guarantee your wishes will be met.
 With a trust fund, only the trustees and the beneficiaries know the contents and conditions of the fund.
 Additionally, certain trust funds can protect your assets from legal action and provide tax benefits.

 How Do Trust Funds Work?

-There are three parties who take part in a trust fund: the grantor, the trustee and the beneficiary.
+There are three parties who take part in a trust fund: the grantor, the trustee, and the beneficiary.
 The grantor is the person who establishes the trust fund and places his or her assets into the fund.
 The trustee is the person or institution who holds and manages the assets.
 Finally, your beneficiary is the person you choose to receive the fund’s contents.

 To set up a trust fund, the grantor works with a lawyer to create the trust.
 You can also choose a financial advisor to work with to help you allocate your assets in the best way.
 The grantor names the trustee, often a family member or a financial institution.
-A grantor must also name the beneficiary like their children or grandchildren, a business partner or a charity.
+A grantor must also name the beneficiary like their children or grandchildren, a business partner, or a charity.
 The grantor and the lawyer also draw up the terms of the trust fund.
 The terms include which assets the grantor will include and how they want those assets to be distributed.